gnosek/bosun-deploy/README.md

 Nothing should prevent you from running this playbook (bosun.yml) on another infrastructure, but it basically requires Ubuntu 14.04 (or possibly 12.04) running Upstart on amd64.

+Bosun is available at http://(domain)/ directly, Grafana is at http://(domain)/grafana/.
+OpenTSDB is not exposed via nginx but is available on port 4242.
+Note: if you want to use this in production, you definitely want a firewall around this.

 ## Setting up a data source

 The [Bosun data source plugin](https://grafana.net/plugins/bosun-datasource) comes preinstalled so you only need to add a data source to Grafana.